Featured Candidate: Quizartinib

-Kinases—A Rich Source for Targeted Therapies
+Kinases: A Rich Source for Targeted Therapies

-Kinases are a large family of over 500 enzymes, collectively known as the kinome, that function as important mechanisms of signaling and regulation of important cellular processes such as activation, growth, proliferation, differentiation and survival.
+Kinases are a family of over 500 enzymes, collectively known as the kinome, that function as important mechanisms of signaling and regulation of important cellular processes such as activation, growth, proliferation, differentiation and survival.
 This key role in regulating the life cycle of cells also means that kinases can be involved in the underlying mechanisms for many human diseases, including cancer, autoimmune and inflammatory diseases.
-Therefore, kinases have proven to be a rich source of targets for drug development with 19 approved drugs since 2001 in oncology and inflammatory disease.
+Therefore, kinases have proven to be a rich source of targets for drug development with 23 approved drugs since 2001 in oncology and inflammatory disease.

 Oncology